A Ceylon Press Tiny Guide

 THE LOGAN SAPPHIRE

-One of eighteen celebrated Sri Lankan sapphires, the Logan Blue Sapphire is at 423 carats - one of the largest sapphires in the world.
-Its discovery is famously opaque.
+At 423 carats the Logan Blue Sapphire is one of the largest sapphires in the world.
 It is thought to have been mined in the early 19th century, cut, and polished and sent to Paris for sale.
-After various owners, it eventually passed into the hands of Robert Guggenheim, the American diplomat and benefactor behind the Hall of Gems and Minerals at the Smithsonian Museum.
-Guggenheim gifted the jewel to his new wife, Rebecca, sometime around 1938.
-On his death she remarried a Mr Logan and passed the jewel onto the Smithsonian Museum to display as a tribute to Robert Guggenheim.
+After various owners, it eventually passed into the hands of Robert Guggenheim who gifted the jewel to his new wife, Rebecca, sometime around 1938.
+On his death she remarried a Mr Logan and passed the jewel onto the Smithsonian Museum.
 Entirely without flaws, the stunning stone emanates a lush cornflower blue with violet overtones and has been set as a broach supported by 20 white diamonds.

 8